-3.8 Entrapment and Exclusion
+3.8 Entrapment Prevention and Exclusion

-The Renewal Corporation will fence construction areas that could entrap wildlife such as trenches or pipes, when feasible.
-The Renewal Corporation will implement additional exclusion fencing or other appropriate measures in coordination with CDFW to reduce the likelihood that special status species access areas within the California Terrestrial and Wildlife Management Plan Boundary.
-The Renewal Corporation will make daily observations of the fenced areas and fencing for any entrapped species.
+The Renewal Corporation will fence construction areas such as trenches or pipes that could entrap small mammals, large mammals, amphibians or reptiles, when feasible.
+The Renewal Corporation will implement additional exclusion fencing or other appropriate measures determined by the Renewal Corporation in consultation with CDFW to be necessary to reduce the likelihood that special status species access areas within the California Terrestrial and Wildlife Management Plan Boundary.
+The Renewal Corporation will make daily observations of the fenced construction areas for any entrapped species.

-Construction crews will place escape ramps in any material open hole or trench left open overnight.
-These can be in the form of a 2" x 6" board.
-All constructed holes or trenches will be inspected daily for entrapped wildlife throughout the construction period and prior to fill.
+In addition, construction crews will either cover or place escape ramps in any material open hole or trench left open overnight.
+The escape ramps can be in the form of a 2" x 6" board.
+All constructed holes and trenches that are open will be inspected daily for entrapped wildlife throughout the construction period and prior to fill.
 Any wildlife discovered will first be allowed to escape voluntarily.
-If an entrapped individual will not voluntarily escape, the Renewal Corporation will use its best professional judgment in removing and relocating the entrapped individual, if practicable.
+If an entrapped individual will not voluntarily escape, the Renewal Corporation will use its best professional judgment in removing and relocating the entrapped individual.